ganelson/inform/resources/Documentation/Writing with Inform.md

 	Colour is a kind of value.
 The colours are red, orange, yellow, green, blue, indigo and violet.

 ...then we not only have seven possible values, we have put them into a sequence, in order of their naming.
 We can't perform arithmetic on colours, of course, but we can perform comparisons on them.
 Thus `red < yellow` is true, while `green >= violet` is not.
-(More on comparisons in the chapter on [Numbers and Equations], which also covers arithmetic.)
+(More on comparisons in the chapter on [Quantities and Equations], which also covers arithmetic.)

 It's also sometimes useful to get at the sequence directly.
 First, the two ends: